Language selection

 A8: No. However, experience managing human resources and successful completion of the Authority Delegation Training Program are recommended.

-A9: Please contact the Executive Learning team at the School for additional information about the program.
+A9: Please contact the Client Contact Centre for additional information about the program.

 Date modified: